tripti-gupta700/adobe_round1a/approach_explanation.md

 The script processes every PDF in the /input folder and generates one JSON file per document inside /output.

 ## Assumptions Made
-Headings are only differentiated by font size, not bold/italic/style.
+Font size is the only determinant of heading level (no use of bold/italic/style for simplicity)

-The largest font in the PDF is considered H1, next two are H2 and H3.
+The largest font in the document is considered H1, followed by H2 and H3

-If fewer than 3 sizes exist, fallback sizes are used to avoid errors.
+If the document has fewer than 3 unique font sizes, fallback logic prevents errors and still assigns heading levels accordingly

 ## Dockerization
-I added a Dockerfile so everything can run inside a container.
-No need to install anything except Docker.
+To ensure portability and compliance with the offline requirement, we containerized the solution using Docker.
+No additional installation is required beyond Docker itself.

 ## Command used to run:
 docker run --rm -v %cd%/input:/app/input -v %cd%/output:/app/output mypdfapp

-I’m still learning but tried to do this project on my own from scratch — if anything breaks, I’ll try to improve it.
+Final Thoughts
+This project was a valuable learning experience — from working with document layouts to containerizing Python apps.
+While I'm still learning, I’ve built this from scratch and am excited to improve and extend it further.

 Thank you for reviewing!